joakimk/pipeline/README.md

 * Add build reporting script
   - possibly built in go so that it is simple to install, no deps on ruby or similar
 * Add heroku deploy instructions, look at [gridlook](https://github.com/barsoom/gridlook#installation)
-* Upgrade rails and ruby.
-Require ruby 2.1?
-If so, change .travis.yml.
 * Make a new screenshot
 * Maybe: travis-ci support
 * Tell the world about it :)